ethereumdegen/vibegraph/README.md

 ## How you can contribute to this repo

-- add more tests bc im too busy :D
+- add more unit tests